ghu0510/zephyr/boards/xtensa/intel_adsp_ace15_mtpm/doc/README.rst

 - xtensa-dist.tar.gz

-You can download it from http://gale.hf.intel.com/~nashif/audio/xtensa-dist.tar.gz.
+You can download it from http://gale.hf.intel.com/~nashif/audio/, along with the simulator; see the next section.

 With the above package, set the toolchain up: